ReactTraining/react-workshop/README.md

 Be sure to also checkout https://reacttraining.com/public-workshops to see our schedule of public workshops.

 This repo contains the latest course material for [React Training](https://reacttraining.com/).
+You are permitted to use any code or ideas you find here for any of your projects.
+However, you cannot copy this material to create paid trainings.

+## Workshops Contained

+- React Core
+- Advanced Component Design
+- Advanced Compound Components
+- Advanced Hooks
+- Remix

-## Table of Contents
+## README Table of Contents

 - [Quick Install Setup](#quick-install-setup)
 - [How to get ready for the workshop](#how-to-get-ready-for-the-workshop)